rbaird2001/hwTriviaGame/README.md

 Content for questions from The Seven Volume Harry Potter novel series written by J. K. Rowling.

-Research also conducted with aid from the Harry Potter Lexicon. https://www.hp-lexicon.org/.
+Research also conducted with aid from the Harry Potter Lexicon.
+[Harry Potter Lexicon] https://www.hp-lexicon.org/support-the-lexicon/

 Images used are for demonstration purposes only.
 Images are subject to copyright and may not be distributed commercially.
 Images come from Harry Potter Series of films.
 Copyright Warner Bros.
 Studios.

-## Versioning

 ## Authors